LeonLester/ReactComponentDataFlow/README.md

     return(
         <div>
-            This is the context value: {context}
+            This is the context value: {context.state}
             <child/>
         </div>
     )